 The Magic and the Ash

+A final product sounds intentional.
+And by extension, projects an air of confidence onto the creator for that intention, even if doubts and questions continue to fester long after the final product has been finished.
 Was that song as good as the others?
 Was that song ready to be recorded?
 Was the performance good enough?
 Should I have made this choice, or that choice?
 Was that tiny imperfection worth re-recording a song?
 On and on it goes.

 About a week ago, I released the sixth Metropolitan Guide album: The One That Isn't Burned.
-This record has more songs (10), more instruments, and more general sonic ambition that made it a bear to create.
-I think about how quickly I recorded Simulation Avenue when I first started engineering my own albums, or even how quickly I did a much more involved The Girls You Sang to Sleep in 2021.
+This record has more songs (10), more instruments, and more general sonic ambition than I have ever tried before.
+I think about how quickly I recorded Simulation Avenue when I started engineering my albums in 2015, or even how quickly I did a much more involved The Girls You Sang to Sleep in 2021.
 Where those albums took weeks, The One That Isn't Burned took months (7).
-I don't mean to write the album, just to record it.
-The original version of the album --titled either Phoenix Rising, or The Magic and the Ash, depending on when you tuned in-- when I started recording back in April looked like this:
+The original version of the album --titled either “Phoenix Rising” or “The Magic and the Ash” depending on when you tuned in-- when I started recording looked like this:

 The Little Bird Shuffle